 Decisions: all 5 will attend meetings.
 The 3 voting officers will investigate and ultimately determine the result.

-Zero Tolerance List
+Zero Tolerance Rule list

 1. Reported and confirmed obscene profanity and objectionable cheers or offensive gestures towards spectators, officials, or participants at an event.